 So let's go on a virtual tour.
 When you arrive at the building and walk up to the main entrance you will be struck by the floor- to-ceiling windows allowing natural light to flood the lobby.
 The large lobby area will offer many options for seating to talk with a friend or read a book while free Wi-Fi will keep you connected.

 Once you are inside the lobby, if you turn right you will come to the entrance of the long awaited new Kingston Branch of Kitsap Regional Library.
-With five times more space than its current location, the library will offer an expanded collection of books and periodicals, computers for public use, separate children’s and teen areas and dedicated space for people to gather.
+With five times more space than its previous location, the library will offer an expanded collection of books and periodicals, computers for public use, separate children’s and teen areas and dedicated space for people to gather.
 The core programs such as youth activities, book discussions, author and writing events will continue.

 When you go back out into the lobby and turn left you walk down a corridor that provides access to four meeting rooms (the three large rooms are divided by operable walls) allowing the ability to create one large meeting space for events, meetings and gatherings.
-The meeting rooms will be available for rental.
+The meeting rooms are available for rental.